jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 ![zurich hack logo, uwu](images/2022/zurich-hack.svg)

+This blog post is three months overdue, but
 I participated in [zurich hack 2022](https://zfoh.ch/zurihac2022/).
 Zurich hack is a voluntary hackaton organized in [Rapperswil-Jona](https://www.myswitzerland.com/en/destinations/rapperswil-jona/) [^name], with as theme improving the haskell ecosystem and socializing.
-Naturally I chose to work on Agda all weekend on the most research-y project I could find.
+Naturally I chose to work on the most research-y project I could find.
 Sandy was happy to oblige with his [denotational design](https://zfoh.ch/zurihac2022/projects.html#denotational-design) project.
-Here we build an "infinite" baseless chip design, with a [homomorphism](https://en.wikipedia.org/wiki/Homomorphism) in natural numbers to proof correctness
-, more on this in the proves and programs section.
+Here we build an "infinite" baseless chip design, with a [homomorphism](https://en.wikipedia.org/wiki/Homomorphism) in natural numbers to proof correctness, more on this in the proves and programs section.

 Our presentation was surprisingly good considering we slapped it together in 30 minutes.